Miyajima – 宮島

 To read about how to reach Miyajima, click here!

-I reached Miyajima after a 10 minutes- journey by ferry.
-I was really moved by beholding the landscape from the ferry deck while the swaying movements of the boat were lulling me.
+We reached Miyajima after a 10 minutes- journey by ferry.
+We were really moved by beholding the landscape from the ferry deck while the swaying movements of the boat were lulling me.

-When I got out of the terminal I was immediately welcomed by a beautiful deer.
+When I got out of the terminal we were immediately welcomed by a beautiful deer.

 Nara is much more famous for free deer walking around, but seeing them here next to the sea is kind of strange.

 It takes 10 minutes by foot to reach the shrine from the ferry terminal.
-For the whole journey I have been accompanied by some deer, it has been a nice walk.
+For the whole journey we have been accompanied by some deer, it has been a nice walk.

 By looking toward the sea from the road one can enjoy different atmospheres, depending on the season and on the day time.